newjersey/navigator.business.nj.gov/content/src/licenses/healthcare_1.md

 ---
 If you’re a Medical Doctor (MD), Doctor of Osteopathy (DO), Dentist (DDS), Optometrist (OD), Podiatrist (DPM), or Veterinarian (DVM), you need to renew your Controlled Dangerous Substances (CDS) registration every year.

+The New Jersey Drug Control Unit (DCU) will send a renewal notice to your mailing address about 75 days before your CDS registration expires.

 ## Application Requirements

 * DEA registration number